About Joseph Chinotimba - Pindula, Local Knowledge

 On 15 January, Chinotimba announced that he was again going to stage another one-man demonstration working in cohorts again with his new partners, taxi drivers against the city council and its workers.[10]
 Bernard Manyenyeni (the Mayor of Harare) and a hoard of other individuals criticised Chinotimba.
 Responding to the criticism levelled against him, Chinotimba was quoted saying,

 If a person sees something wrong and demonstrates against it, there is nothing wrong.
-In fact, next week l have another demonstration which l will not pre-empt.
+In fact, next week I have another demonstration which I will not pre-empt.
 I am a politician and not a policeman and am therefore defending the public against injustice.
-Even Harare West MP (Jessie Majome)at one time demonstrated against smashing of windscreens and what is wrong with Chinoz [10]
+Even Harare West MP (Jessie Majome) at one time demonstrated against smashing of windscreens and what is wrong with Chinoz [10]

 On 20 January, Chinotimba staged the garbage demonstration against the City Council arguing that the City Council was poised on focusing on petty issues such as 'harrassing' pirate taxi drivers neglecting issues of major concern such as the removal of garbage.
 [11] He removed garbage in Mbare and residents from Mbare applauded him stating that Chinotimba was leading by example.